linuxserver/budge/README.md

 # BudgE
-BudgE (pronounced "budgie") is a "budgeting with envelopes" personal finance app.
+BudgE (pronounced "budgie") is an open source "budgeting with envelopes" personal finance app.

 :warning: BudgE still under active development and considered an 'alpha' version until more tests can be written to ensure functionality is maintained. :warning: